 - Very acrimonious custody and access disputes; and/or

 - Where home visits may not be necessary, because there are no allegations of the

 - Where there are no allegations that the home environment is unsuitable and the key issue is the nature of the relationships between each of the parties.

 - These reports are provided by participating Family Service Centres (“FSC”).
-Assisted access entails the non-custodial parents having access to the child at an FSC, under supervision of a counsellor.
-Assisted transfer entails handing the child over for access and/or return after access at a FSC, also under supervision of a counsellor.
+Assisted access entails the non-custodial parents having access to the child at an FSC, under the supervision of a counsellor.
+Assisted transfer entails handing the child over for access and/or return after access at an FSC, also under the supervision of a counsellor.
 The reports made by the counsellors during these sessions will be sent to the court.

 - The period over which assisted access/transfer occurs can be 6-8 weeks or longer.
 The report will be provided about 3 weeks after the last session.
 Rates vary depending on which FSC conducts the session.
 Estimated costs are $50/hr for an assisted access session and $25/hr for an assisted transfer session.

 Assisted access/ Assisted Transfer Report

 - A Child Guidance Clinic (“CGC”) Report is prepared by the Child Guidance Clinic of the Institute of Mental Health.
 The CGC report is sent directly to the court 4-6 weeks after its order.
 The estimated average cost is $600.

 - A CGC Report is ordered in relation to a custody and/or access dispute where the court requires the input of a psychiatrist.
 These situations may include the following: